 In sport, all students have the opportunity to compete in basketball, badminton, soccer, cross country running, swimming, ultimate frisbee, touch rugby, and netball.
 Chatsworth Bukit Timah is an active member of the Athletics Conference of Singapore International Schools (ACSIS), and it has more than 20 teams consisting of nearly 150 students playing close to 100 games.

-The Class of 2019 celebrated a high average score of 36 in the IBDP, which is above the world average of 29.63 points by 6.37 points.
-The top score was 44 points, followed by 41 points, attained by Melody Song and Katherina Huynh respectively, and there was a 100% pass rate amongst students who sat for the Bilingual Diploma.
+The Class of 2021 celebrated a high average score of 36 in the IBDP, which is above the world average of 33.02 points by three points.
+The top score was 45 points and 33% of the graduating cohort achieved 38 points and above.
+33% of the cohort were awarded the bilingual diploma, with a 100% pass rate amongst those who sat for it.

 • Average score: 36